rizkiiansyah/wms-technical-test/README.md

 - Typescript: More secure for types, there is autocomplete in vscode.
 - TailwindCSS: More flexible for inline styling without css/scss syntax.
 - Role Access Table: More flexible when there is new role and give the access rights.
+- sync/singleflight: Simple to prevent duplication of concurrent function calls.
 ```go
 func RoleAccessMiddleware(roleAccessSvc *roleaccess.Service, allowedRoleAccessKeys ...string) fiber.Handler {
 	return func(c *fiber.Ctx) error {